-4.2.1.2 Local Wildlife Sites (LoWS)
+4.2.1.2 County Wildlife Sites (CWS)

 Local authorities may designate certain areas as being of local conservation interest.
 The criteria for inclusion, and the level of protection provided, may vary between areas.
-LoWS are areas of land with significant conservation importance.
-In Essex and Others, they are typically an area of ancient woodland, a flower-rich hay meadow or a village pond.
-These sites, which may be given various titles such as 'Listed Wildlife Sites' (LWS), 'Local Nature Conservation Sites' (LNCS), 'Sites of Importance for Nature Conservation' (SINCs), or Sites of Nature Conservation Importance' (SNCIs), together with statutory designations, are defined in local and structure plans under the Town and Country Planning system and are a material consideration when planning applications are being determined.
+The designation of a CWS is classified by Natural England as being a 'Local Site' designation, though sites can also be of a regional and national importance.
+CWS are areas of land with significant conservation importance.
+These sites, together with statutory designations, are defined in local and structure plans under the Town and Country Planning system and are a material consideration when planning applications are being determined.